Why Visit Co-op Live

 By Train

-Travelling to Co-op Live Manchester by train is one of the most convenient options, especially for visitors coming from outside the city.
-The arena sits just a short distance from Manchester Piccadilly Station, which is the main rail hub for the city and one of the busiest in the UK.
-From here, trains run frequently to and from London, Birmingham, Leeds, Sheffield, Liverpool, Newcastle, and Scotland, making it easy for fans from across the country to attend events.
+Travelling to Co-op Live Manchester by train is one of the most convenient options, especially for visitors arriving from outside the city.
+The main rail gateway is Manchester Piccadilly, the city’s principal station and one of the busiest transport hubs in the UK.
+It is served by frequent trains from London, Birmingham, Leeds, Sheffield, Liverpool, Newcastle, and Scotland, which makes Co-op Live an accessible venue for fans travelling from across the country.

 By Tram